Vickrant-Phandd/Python-Django-TextUtils/README.md

 # Python-Django-Textutils
-This is Texttutils website created by using Python Django Frame Work
+This is Textutils website created by using Python Django Frame Work